mdtanker/RIS_gravity_inversion/README.md

 ### Issues
 * fix constraints on GL plotting
 ### Short-term
-* switch from using a gravity grid to using a gravity dataframe and hm.EquivalentSources.grid to interpolate on regular grid.
-* save iterations to dataframe or dataset and move plotting outside of inversion function
 * add spacing parameter to grdfilters
 * use rosetta ice thickness
 * do forward model with rosetta density